One of a flock of 120 feeding on berries on a large housing estate in

 These appealing waders spend their entire winter on Newhaven East Pier.They

-were only a few hundred metres from the Serin so made a nice bonus for my
+were only a few hundred metres from the Serin so made a nice bonus to my day

 13th February 2017